ObolNetwork/kurtosis-charon/README.md

 This script will create a solo cluster using validator keys pulled from the first VC instance `vc-1-teku-geth`.
 It will also create the `.env` file with the necessary environment variables for the future docker compose run.
 Because it takes the keys from the first VC instance, at the end of the script it kills that instance to prevent conflicts.
-Now you are ready to run the DVT.
+Now you are ready to run the DV.

 6. Use your prometheus write token and export `PROMETHEUS_REMOTE_WRITE_TOKEN`.

-This will make your DVT pushing metrics (not logs) to Obol Labs' Grafana.
+This will make your DV pushing metrics (not logs) to Obol Labs' Grafana.

-7. Run the DVT by running:
+7. Run the DV by running:

 ```shell
 # Pick one of these commands